sjoseph7/beam-portal-api/README.md

-# DEMO API
+# BEAM AUTH0 API

-That's all for now.
+Upgraded for Auth0:
+Identity is Complex.
+Deal with it.